bbenedict/bbenedict/100days.md

 ## day 78

-Had to do a research on research day to find my next source of learning.
+Had to do a research day to find my next source of learning.
 I ended up on is Tensorflow and the Keras api.
 Back into neural nets we go.

 ## day 79

 I found a fantisic course on Keras and Tensorflow on YouTube.
-It was sponsored or creatd by [DeepLizard](https://deeplizard.com/) and listed on YouTube as part of [FreeCodeCamp.org](https://www.freecodecamp.org/).
+It was sponsored or created by [DeepLizard](https://deeplizard.com/) and listed on YouTube as part of [FreeCodeCamp.org](https://www.freecodecamp.org/).
 You'll find the course here: [Keras with TensorFlow Course - Python Deep Learning and Neural Networks for Beginners Tutorial](https://www.youtube.com/watch?v=qFJeN9V1ZsI&t=1791s).
 It's very well done.
 I recommend it if you are starting out with Tensorflow and Keras.

 ## day 80